howie6879/py_project_template/README.md

 - Python code formatter [black](https://github.com/psf/black)
 - Sort your python project imports by [isort](https://github.com/PyCQA/isort)
 - Static code analysis by [pylint](https://github.com/PyCQA/pylint)

+> It's recommended that you use [vscode](https://code.visualstudio.com/) to develop your projects.

 Execute the following command in the terminal to get started quickly: